User-Centered Design: user-oriented software development

 5. solution specification

 The solution is specified.
 In the process, feedback is repeatedly obtained from potential users in an iterative manner.
 This is done in the User Centered Design process through extensive user testing, usability testing and analysis.
-This ensures that the user with the intended user journey can also cover his use cases.
+This ensures that the user:in with the intended user journey can also cover his use cases.

 Depending on the process model, the specification is implemented in parallel to the requirements gathering.
 In the early phase of the project, “proofs of concepts” are often performed to quickly validate partial aspects of the solution without performing a complete specification.
 Depending on the degree of complexity and uncertainties in the specification, implementation is more likely to take place as an agile process model or as a water or V model.